ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 # Utilising the Frontend
 ## Overview
 The Scalable Pixel Streaming Frontend is a library of HTML, CSS and TypeScript code that runs in client web browsers to help users connect to Scalable Pixel Streaming applications and interact with them.
-It is able to achieve this by consuming the Pixel Streaming Frontend and UI libraries and by extending their signalling server and websocket packages the Pixel Streaming Fronted can be configured to work with Scalable Pixel Streaming signalling severs.
+It is able to achieve this by consuming the Pixel Streaming Frontend and UI libraries and by extending their signalling server and WebSocket packages the Pixel Streaming Fronted can be configured to work with Scalable Pixel Streaming signalling severs.

-## Epic Games Pixel Streaming libraries
+## Epic Games Pixel Streaming Frontend and UI Frontend
 For the base functionality for Pixel Streaming and its UI capabilities the Scalable Pixel Streaming Frontend consumes the Epic Games Pixel Streaming Frontend and UI Frontend:
 - [Pixel Streaming Frontend](https://www.npmjs.com/package/@epicgames-ps/lib-pixelstreamingfrontend-ue5.2)
 - [Pixel Streaming Frontend UI](https://www.npmjs.com/package/@epicgames-ps/lib-pixelstreamingfrontend-ui-ue5.2)

 ### Pixel Streaming Frontend
 The Pixel Streaming Frontend contains all the base functionality:
-- Websocket handling
+- WebSocket handling
 - Data channel handling
 - UE message handling
 - Mouse and keyboard interaction handling